Egypt

 Our first trip to SE Asia, and a hill- and forest-birding spectacular, with stacks of amazing birds, from trogons and broadbills, to Crested Fireback, Bat Hawk, Malayan Whistling Thrush, Malayan Partridge, Great Slaty Woodpecker, Blyth's Hawk-Eagle and Slaty-backed Forktail.

-A stunning five-day break - highlight unquestionably Great Snipe for a life tick, but also Aquatic Warbler, White-winged Tern in abundance, Savi's Warbler, Icterine Warbler, Marsh Warbler and Barred Warbler, Red-backed Shrike, Montagu's Harrier, White-tailed Eagle, Common Crane, Whiskered Tern, Great White Egret, and several Elk.
+A stunning five-day break: the highlight was unquestionably Great Snipe for a life tick, but also Aquatic Warbler, White-winged Tern in abundance, Savi's Warbler, Icterine Warbler, Marsh Warbler and Barred Warbler, Red-backed Shrike, Montagu's Harrier, White-tailed Eagle, Common Crane, Whiskered Tern, Great White Egret, and several Elk.

 The Neotropical birding was absurdly easy and luxurious, with stacks of superb birds - Red-billed Tropicbird, Masked Booby, Scarlet Ibis, Pinnated Bittern, Striped Owl, White-tailed Sabrewing, Oilbird, Bearded Bellbird, White-throated Spadebill, Grey-throated Leaftosser, Moriche Oriole - and a self-found first for T&T: Lesser Goldfinch.